Tuesday, May 10, 2016

 Losing weight is hard enough.

-Your own body fights your attempts at keeping your weight down!
+Your own body may fight your attempts at keeping your weight down!

-A six-year scientific project examined the ability of "Biggest Loser" contestants from the show's eighth season to keep off the pounds they lost.
-A fan of the show, Dr. Kevin Hall, happens to be a metabolism scientist at the National Institutes of Health, and he approached the show's producers about following the contestants to see what would happen as their bodies responded to significant weight loss.
+A six-year scientific project examined the ability of "Biggest Loser" contestants from the show's eighth season to keep off what pounds they'd lost.
+A fan of the show, Dr. Kevin Hall, happens to be a metabolism scientist at the National Institutes of Health, and he approached the show's producers about following contestants to see what would happen as, over time, their bodies responded to significant weight loss.

-Instead, Hall discovered that metabolism controls more than science has ever realized.
-As a person loses weight, their metabolism will slow down automatically, but when the desired new weight is reached, and a person relaxes their weight-loss regimen, their metabolism often will not return to "normal."
-Instead, not only does metabolism stagnate, it continues to slow even further, making weight stability a battle, let alone any efforts to lose more weight.
+Instead, Hall discovered that metabolism controls more than science had realized.
+As a person loses weight, their metabolism will slow down automatically, but when a new, lower weight is reached, and a person relaxes their weight-loss regimen, their metabolism often will not return to "normal."
+Instead, not only does metabolism stagnate, it continues to slow even further, making weight stability a battle, let alone efforts to lose more weight.

 That's why keeping off lost weight is so difficult!
 Have you ever lost a significant amount of weight - even ten pounds is significant - only to regain it?
 Plus add a few more pounds as the months go by?
 Well, this is likely the reason why.

-On the plus side, at least all of the frustrations about not being able to maintain your discipline about exercise and diet can be alleviated!
+On the plus side, at least some of the frustrations about not being able to maintain one's discipline about exercise and diet can be alleviated!
 Keeping lost weight off isn't simply mind over matter.
-It's not about commitment to the cause, or weakness in the face of temptation.
+It's not just about commitment to the cause, or weakness in the face of temptation.
 It's not all about willpower.

-In many people, according to this scientific study by a real doctor at a prestigious medical organization, the reason you can't keep off the weight is biological.
+In many people, according to this scientific study by a real doctor at a prestigious medical organization, the reason you can't keep off the weight may be biological.

-Your body has a mechanism at work whose purpose is to restore what weight was removed.
+Your body apparently has a mechanism at work whose purpose is to restore what weight was removed.

 Weird, huh?
 And yet, somewhat comforting.
 At least, to a point.

-Then you begin to get frustrated all over again: Well, isn't there anything I can do to win the battle of the bulge?!
+Then you begin to get frustrated all over again: Well, isn't there anything I can do to win this battle of the bulge?!

-Sure there is.
-Bariatric surgery can work.
+Well, if you can afford it, bariatric surgery can work.
 You can increase the time and exertion levels you spend exercising.
 You can slice even more bad stuff out of your diet.
 Indeed, absolutely no cheating is allowed!
-But even then, doctors say that you'll probably always feel hungry.
+But even then, doctors warn you'll probably always feel hungry.

 Doesn't sound very encouraging, does it?